tjloe/coinstarr/README.md

 # coinstarr
 Keeping track of quarters

 Public budgeting is a difficult task.
 It gets even harder without access to the right information.
-Enter coinstarr: a way for DC budget analysts to process personell data and uncover new trends that will lead to smarter spending.
+Enter `coinstarr`: a way for DC budget analysts to process personnel data and uncover new trends that will lead to smarter spending.
 Coinstarr is an R package designed to aggregate, transform, analyze, and model agency-level data spread across multiple fiscal quarters.
 What would normally require hours of coding has been reduced to a suite of functions designed with city officials in mind.
-Used collectively, these tools can meaninfully track employment vacancies, overtime, and staff leave in as little as six lines of code.
+Used collectively, these tools can meaningfully track employment vacancies, overtime, and staff leave in just a few lines of R code.
 Coinstarr is efficient, easy-to-use, and provides DC government with a reliable analytic tool.

 ## Installation
 ```